MUNComputerScienceSociety/ABALookup/README.md

 This project **tries** to adhere to the [Zend Framework Coding Standard for PHP] with the following modifications:

-- Indentation should consist of tab characters.
-Spaces are to be used for formatting
+- Indentation should consist of **tab characters**, and spaces are to be used for formatting
 - All files should end with a trailing newline (LF)
 - PHP constants should be uppercased (including `TRUE`, `FALSE`, and `NULL`)